jindazhao/Stock-Margin-Call-Application/README.md

 Notes:

-To start the applicaiton, simply clone the repository and hit run and then the load button to load your account.
+To start the application, simply clone the repository and hit run and then the load button to load your account.
 If you do not have an account, you can create one by adding your name to the account and a starting cash balance, then hit save so that the data is saved.